EAZA Ex Situ Programme

 Ranging from Endangered to Extinct in the Wild.
 Many species are not yet assessed.

-IUCN Red List EX
+IUCN Red List EW

 Programme roles